SIDDHESH95-CODE/Udemy-WD/React/readme.md

         2. Dependency Array(optional): It is an optional array of dependencies that controls when the effect runs.
 If you pass an empty array([]), then useEffect will run only once.

     3) useRef:

+Interview Questions:
+1. Difference between library and a framework?
+    Library:
+        You call the code.
+        You’re in control.
+You decide when and how to use the code in the library.
+    Framework:
+        The code calls you.
+        It’s in control of the flow.
+You just plug your code into it.

+2. Difference between dependencies and devDependencies?
+    dependencies:
+        dependencies are those libraries on which you project is running/working on.
+    devDependencies:
+        These are development dependencies on which your development is happening.
+- Node modules folder in your project entirely dependent on dependencies and devDependencies.

+3. Difference between default export, named export and function export?
+    - [Default Export]:
+        You can only have one default export per file.
+        Export:
+            export default function add(a, b) {
+                return a + b;
+            }
+        Import:
+            import add from './filename.js';
+    - [Named Export]:
+        You can have multiple named exports from a file.
+            Export:
+                export const add = (a, b) => a + b;
+                export const subtract = (a, b) => a - b;
+            Import:
+                import { add, subtract } from './filename.js';